 Do You Need Boat Insurance for the Winter?

 Boating season is officially over.
-This may mean you are thinking about about cancelling your boat insurance policy for the winter to spare a few bucks.
+This may mean you are thinking about canceling your boat insurance policy for the winter to spare a few bucks.
 After all, what could happen to your boat while it's kept securely for the winter?
 However, you should consider the pros and cons that come along in doing this.

 Most of the claims we have here at Mariner are for fire, burglary, vandalism, and storm damage, all of which can happen at any time of the year.
 Truth to be told, your boat is easier to steal or vandalize when it is in storage rather than when it is on the water.
 You might also be storing your boat in places you don’t commonly check on.
 If you don’t have comprehensive insurance that pays for damages caused by circumstances other than collision, then, things like this won’t be covered by your insurance company.